Now, if you are TRULY a beginner, you won't be asked to teach voice lessons.

 We may walk to the door and flatten our backs and heads against it... kids are always surprised to realize they are not standing tall like their favorite Hollywood actors!

-There is much discussion of slumping over cell-phones and computers.
 We sit at the piano bench, slumping first, "Like the letter C", and then sit tall like cowboys, lower backs slightly arched and knees a bit apart, still with the imaginary strings pulling up and out the head and chest.

 Perhaps the fastest way to achieve excellent posture is asking them to:

-The candle exercise is a great favorite of mine.
+The candle exercise is a great favorite.

 Watch the second hand on the studio clock... start together, and tell them to drop the "candle" when they run out of air.
 How many seconds?
 Write it down on the empty line.
 Next week, compare.
 Do this for several weeks.